Transcript of Sold a Story E5: The Company

 May: So, to see a negative result and have it show up as statistically significant.
 That the kids that received Reading Recovery are actually earning test scores on the state tests in third and fourth grade that are below where they would have been expected to score had they not gotten Reading Recovery.
 That’s, that’s very surprising.

-The study could not answer the question – why?
-That’s one of the frustrating things about studies like this.
-They can tell you if an intervention worked or not, but not why it succeeded or failed.
 It’s possible that Reading Recovery worked great in first grade.
 Maybe the students in the program weren’t just memorizing words and using the pictures.
 Maybe they were really learning how to read.
 And that wasn’t enough for most of them.
 Struggling readers tend to need a lot of instruction and support.
 We know that from lots of research.
 So maybe the fault was not with Reading Recovery but with a lack of follow-up after Reading Recovery.

 But interestingly, what the study found is that kids who had been in the Reading Recovery program in first grade got more reading intervention in second, third and fourth grades.
 More than the other struggling readers.
 And the intervention that they were most likely to get, according to the study, was the Leveled Literacy Intervention program by Fountas and Pinnell.